GoFast-Athlete-Training/gofastfrontend-mvp1/docs/EVENT_MANAGEMENT_ARCHITECTURE.md

 **Features**:
 - Full CRUD for events
+- **Authentication required** - All routes use `verifyFirebaseToken` middleware
+- **Athlete scoping** - Events are automatically filtered by `athleteId` (only show events created by authenticated athlete)
+- **Upsert support** - POST route checks for existing event with same `athleteId + title + date`, updates if exists, creates if not
+- **Authorization checks** - GET/PUT/DELETE verify event belongs to authenticated athlete (403 if not)
+- **CORS preflight handling** - Explicit OPTIONS handler for cross-origin requests
 - Includes volunteer count in list response
 - Soft delete (isActive flag)

+**Upsert Logic**:
+1. POST request comes in with `title`, `date`, and other fields
+2. Backend gets authenticated athlete from Firebase token
+3. Checks if event exists with same `athleteId + title + date` (same day)
+4. If exists: Updates existing event with new data
+5. If not exists: Creates new event with `athleteId` from authenticated athlete
+6. Returns `wasUpdated: true/false` to indicate if event was updated or created

+**Database Migration**:
+- Prisma schema changes are automatically applied on backend deploy
+- Render runs `npx prisma db push --accept-data-loss && npx prisma generate` on deploy
+- No manual migration steps required

 ### Backend: Event Volunteer Routes